 - Do your parents have a power of attorney?
 Suggest to your parents that they select and finalize paperwork for a power of attorney so that they are assured that there is a dependable, trusted person to make decisions for them in the case of a medical emergency.

 Preparing ahead of time for long-term care and elderly care costs is essential, and best accomplished while your parents are independent and thriving.
 Gaining an understanding of their finances now will help you be more prepared for their future care.

 At Live Well at Home, we know that conversations about elderly care costs and finances can be difficult, and we’re always here to help.
-Contact our home care experts at 916-459-3220 to learn more about our professional home care in Roseville and the other surrounding areas.
-Visit our Service Area page to find out more about home care assistance in Carmichael and all of the areas we serve in California.
+Contact our home care experts at 916-459-3220 to learn more about our professional elder care in Roseville, CA and the other surrounding areas.
+Visit our Service Area page to find out more about home care assistance in all of the areas we serve in California.